PietroL99/My-Videogames-and-Ideas/README.md

 # PietroLazzini
-Game Design work and ideas.
+Game / Level Design work and ideas.

-Hi, this is my public box of ideas and work for my videogame. :)
+Hi, this is my public box of ideas and work for my videogame and studies. :)